aiven/devportal/docs/tutorials/kafka-migration.rst

 ..
 Tip::

-  You can list both topics to be included and excluded in the allowlist and stoplist
+  You can list both topics to be included and excluded in the allow list and stop list

 You can create a MirrorMaker 2 replication flow in the `Aiven Console <https://console.aiven.io/>`__ with: